rage/programming-24/data/part-2/1-programming_terminology.md

 </sample-output>

 The issue must then lie within the condition of the `if` statement.
 As in so many situations in programming, the case of letters matters also in comparisons.
-Notice how the "sunday" in the Boolean expression has not been capitalized, but in the input it was.
+Notice how the "sunday" in the Boolean expression has been capitalized, but in the input it was not.
 Let's fix this (in both the `print` command and the `if` statement):

 ```python
 # ...